Skip to main content

 Nothing to install or maintain.
 It runs in any modern browser, on any operating system, on the machine you already have.
 There is no licence server, no version to chase, no IT request.
 Sign in and your saved networks are there - at the desk, on site, or at home.

-Fast for everyday steady-state work.
+Fast for everyday work.
 Drop in a few pipes, a pump and some boundaries and solve in seconds, with no project scaffolding.
 Colour the network by velocity, pressure or temperature, trace profiles along a run, read pump and fan duty charts, and export a calculation report or CSV.
 For everyday sizing and day-to-day analysis, the loop from question to answer is short.

 Where a heavyweight desktop package does more